NxPKG/khulnasoft-docs/content/load-balancing/troubleshooting/common-error-codes/index.md

 ### Cause

-Cloudflare receives an HTTP status code that does not match the values defined in the `expected_codes` property of your Cloudflare monitor configuration.
+Khulnasoft receives an HTTP status code that does not match the values defined in the `expected_codes` property of your Khulnasoft monitor configuration.

 ### Solution